Create Self-Signed S/MIME Certificates

 openssl req -new -key smime_aida_bugg.key -out smime_aida_bugg.csr

 When prompted, enter the pass phrase used to create the private key in Step 5.
-Again, I have left most fields blank by simply entering a . character.
-I have provided example entries below between the brackets following the prompts.
+Most fields are left blank by entering a . character.
+Example entries appear between the brackets following each prompt.

-Do not include the brackets in your entries.
+Do not include the brackets in the entries.

-Please note that the Common Name used in this step should be different from the one used in Step 4.
-I also didn’t set a challenge password or company name in the final two entries.
+The Common Name used in this step should be different from the one used in Step 4.
+The challenge password and optional company name fields are left blank.

 Enter pass phrase for smime_aida_bugg.key: